-The inflight entertainment is has live TV and there is a wide selection of feature films.
-In First Class the use of the inflight entertainment appears to be complimentary, while in Economy Class it is only available for a fee.
+The inflight entertainment has live TV and there is a wide selection of feature films.
+In First Class, the use of the inflight entertainment appears to be complimentary, while in Economy Class it is only available for a fee.

 I’m not sure which of the runways we use for take-off.
 But my impression is that it runs parallel to The Strip.
 As we accelerate, a line of gaudy hotels with flashy lights and ridiculous names fly past.
 And then shortly after we become airborne, we execute a wide left turn, passing right over central Las Vegas as the pilot points the aircraft in the direction of San Francisco.

 This is where United Airlines thwarts my plans of writing a trip review with some decent pictures.
 The crew seem to be having fun fiddling with the mood lighting and keep the cabin in a dimmed blue light throughout the flight.
 I feel reluctant go flashing away with my camera and eventually I just give up.